maxchang3/jsx-dom/README.md

 ## License

-This project is licensed under the BSD 3-Clause License, the same as [jsx-dom](https://github.com/alex-kinokon/jsx-dom), which it repackages in UMD format.
+This project is licensed under the BSD 3-Clause License, the same as [jsx-dom](https://github.com/alex-kinokon/jsx-dom).

 See [LICENSE](./LICENSE) for details.